- Classic—usually affects men of Mediterranean descent

 - Transplant-related (acquired)—affects people who have received an organ transplant and have a suppressed immune system

-- AIDS-related (epidemic)—affects people with HIV infection
+- AIDS-related (epidemic)—affects people who have HIV infection

 - Having an HIV infection

-- Use of medication that suppresses the immune system.
+- Use of medication that suppresses the immune system

 |Copyright © Nucleus Medical Media, Inc.|

 - Topical retinoid gel—Applied directly to the lesion.
 It shrinks the lesion over the course of 1-2 months.

 - Cryosurgery—Liquid nitrogen is used to freeze and kill the abnormal cells.
 After the area thaws, the dead tissue falls off.
 More than one freezing may be needed to remove the growth completely.